Rubicon (novel): Plot summary

-Stopping at Cicero’s villa in Formiae, Gordianus is surprised to see Lucius Domitius Ahenobarbus, last known to be a captive of Caesar’s.
+Stopping at Cicero's villa in Formiae, Gordianus is surprised to see Lucius Domitius Ahenobarbus, last known to be a captive of Caesar.
 After a couple days with Cicero, Gordianus and Tiro set out for Brundisium.
-On the way, the pair are waylaid by Caesar’s soldiers.
+On the way, the pair are waylaid by Caesar's soldiers.
 Suspecting them as spies for Pompey, the soldiers bind them.
-Fortunately for Gordianus, they are led to Marc Antony who immediately releases them and takes them to Brundisium.
+Fortunately for Gordianus, they are led to Marc Antony, who immediately releases them and takes them to Brundisium.

 With Tiro disguised as Soscarides, Gordianus prepares to see Caesar—and Meto.
-Afterwards, Tiro and Gordianus sneak away on a stolen skiff to reach inside the city, barely escaping Caesar’s men.
+Afterwards, Tiro and Gordianus sneak away on a stolen skiff to reach inside the city, barely escaping Caesar's men.
 Once within the city walls, Gordianus and Tiro seek out Pompey and the finder is finally reunited with his son-in-law.
-The trio then face the siege of Brundisium by Pompey’s side.
+The trio face the siege of Brundisium by Pompey's side.

 Convincing Pompey to leave Davus behind in exchange for the name of the murderer, Gordianus follows the Great One aboard his ship.
-Chased by Caesar’s men, Pompey demands that Gordianus tell him the murderer’s name only for the finder to confess that he did it.
-Gordianus reveals that Numerius had blackmailed him with a document proving an assassination plot against Caesar—with Meto’s name on it.
-Unable to meet Numerius’ demands, Gordianus murdered him.
+Chased by Caesar's men, Pompey demands that Gordianus tell him the murderer's name, only for the finder to confess that he did it.
+Gordianus reveals that Numerius had blackmailed him with a document proving an assassination plot against Caesar—with Meto's name on it.
+Unable to meet Numerius' demands, Gordianus murdered him.
 Running from an enraged Pompey, Gordianus leaps into the water.

 Waking up three days later, he finds himself in a room with Davus who was able to find him after the battle.
 After a few days of rest, the two head for Rome, trailing after Caesar.
 Once back home, Gordianus sends a message to Meto asking to meet at the Salacious Tavern.
-Confronting Meto about the plot, his son doesn’t deny it and merely says that he cannot say more.
+Confronting Meto about the plot, his son does not deny it, and merely says that he cannot say more.
 He leaves soon after, leaving Gordianus to drink alone.
 Tipsy, Gordianus realizes where Numerius hid the incriminating documents—right below his seat.
 Rushing home, Gordianus burns the documents and looks for Meto.
-While searching, one of Caesar’s guards reports that Meto has deserted and fled to Massilia.
+While searching, one of Caesar's guards reports that Meto has deserted and fled to Massilia.

-Soon after, Gordianus receives a secret message from Meto in which he reveals that the assassination plot was a ploy of Caesar’s to plant Meto as a spy.
-Thanks to Gordianus’ confession to Pompey, Meto has now successfully infiltrated enemy lines as a spy in Massilia.
+Soon after, Gordianus receives a secret message from Meto in which he reveals that the assassination plot was a ploy of Caesar's to plant Meto as a spy.
+Thanks to Gordianus' confession to Pompey, Meto has now successfully infiltrated enemy lines as a spy in Massilia.